not-fl3/macroquad-website/content/articles/java.md

 [https://github.com/not-fl3/example-android-bluetooth/](https://github.com/not-fl3/example-android-bluetooth/)

 {{ video(src = "https://user-images.githubusercontent.com/910977/177233789-fefbf9c9-6c55-4151-804a-22b85dfa82de.mp4" )}}
 *Bluetooth example asking for permissions.
-Surpisingly, its A LOT of java!*
+Surprisingly, its A LOT of java!*

 ## How android runs things

 First a brief introduction on how applications works on android.
-A bird's eye view on how apps works on android, to find out where it is possible to insert some calls to get the fial dialog (or any native api, actually) to appear.
+A bird's eye view on how apps works on android, to find out where it is possible to insert some calls to get the final dialog (or any native api, actually) to appear.

 Each android package, .apk, is basically a zip archive with:
 - classes.dex file - all the compiled java files